Snelly87/Sanctum-Merchant/README.md

 # 🛒 Sanctum Merchant

-A Foundry VTT module that dynamically stocks merchant actors with items from compendiums or custom JSON sources.
+A Foundry VTT module that dynamically stocks actors with items from compendiums or custom JSON sources.
 Perfect for campaigns that want immersive, randomized shops without manual inventory management.

 ---